erik-bleich/erik-bleich.github.io/publications.md

       <br/>

       <dd>“The Effect of Terrorist Events on Media Portrayals of Islam and Muslims: Evidence from New York Times Headlines, 1985-2013,” Erik Bleich, Hasher Nisar and Rana Abdelhamid, Ethnic and Racial Studies, 39, 7, 2016: 1109-27</dd>

+      <dd>“Introduction: Migrants, Minorities, and the Media: Information, Representations, and Participation in the Public Sphere,” Erik Bleich, Irene Bloemraad and Els de Graauw, Journal of Ethnic and Migration Studies, 41, 6, 2015: 857-73</dd>

+      <dd>“Media Portrayals of Minorities: Muslims in British Newspaper Headlines, 2001-2012”, Erik Bleich, Hannah Stonebraker, Hasher Nisar and Rana Abdelhamid, Journal of Ethnic and Migration Studies, 41, 6, 2015: 942-62</dd>
     </dl>

     <!-- Post -->